Connect to your Salesforce B2C Commerce API, bringing Product and Category info into Builder.

 For more details, visit the Content API documentation.

-When you install the plugin, you can use specific SFCC data types as inputs for your custom components.
+When you install the plugin, you can use specific SFCC data types as inputs for your custom components and models.
 These types enhance the interactivity and specificity of your components within the Visual Editor:

 SFCommerceProduct